Michelle-Lisowski/Von/README.md

 This is a rewrite of Von, with a couple of the main focuses being code efficiency and performance.

-It's almost finished, so I recommend using the code from this branch for self-hosting.
+~~It's almost finished, so I recommend using the code from this branch for self-hosting.~~ It's complete.
+This code will soon be moved to the `master` branch as well, while the future third version will be in a reset `development` branch.

-If you wish to contribute, you can.
+## Development

+Next focus: Version 3.
+Contribute if you like.
 Just fork and pull.

-## Development Status

-Next focus: Command-specific help, command cooldowns, voting in 'clear' command, more customisable behaviour, and documentation.